 Drinks must be in a sealed container.
 Drinks and food must be kept in a lunchbox or backpack outside of designated times and areas.

-There is not to be any eating in the classroom.
+No eating is allowed in the classroom.

 TARDIES

 - 1st and 2nd warning

 - 3rd Warning and parent phone call

 - 4th Afternoon detention

 - 5th Lunch Detention

 - 6th ISS and parent conference